mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 This will hopefully ease stress of future lab members.

-Someday, I will write a script that automates these steps, eliminating the need for the above jupyter file.
+In the future, I hope to write a script that automates these steps, eliminating the need for the above jupyter file.

 -----------------------

 ## PROJECT 2: STRUCTURAL MRI ANALYSIS - ML CLASSIFIER.

-I plan to then switch gears to machine learning on large structural MRI datasets of individuals with Alzheimer's disease (AD).
+I plan to then switch gears to machine learning on structural MRI data of individuals with Alzheimer's disease (AD).
 I would like to create a classifier to determine whether scan comes from an individual with AD or a healthy control.

 ### Goals